Table of Contents

 Create comprehensive documentation outlining security policies, procedures, and guidelines.
 This documentation serves as a reference for employees and auditors, ensuring consistency and adherence to CMMC standards.

-Provide ongoing training to employees on security best practices.
-This includes awareness programs, regular workshops, and communication strategies to enhance the overall cybersecurity culture within the organization.
+Provide ongoing training to employees on security practices specific to CUI handling and access controls.
+This includes awareness programs, regular workshops, and communication strategies to build a consistent security culture across the organization.

 Step 4: Regular Monitoring and Maintenance